libra2org/libra2-core/libra2-move/framework/libra2-stdlib/doc/multi_ed25519.md

 <a id="0x1_multi_ed25519_SIGNATURE_SCHEME_ID"></a>

-The identifier of the MultiEd25519 signature scheme, which is used when deriving Aptos authentication keys by hashing it together with an MultiEd25519 public key.
+The identifier of the MultiEd25519 signature scheme, which is used when deriving Libra2 authentication keys by hashing it together with an MultiEd25519 public key.